Guillermo Barbieri

-Guillermo Barbieri (Buenos Aires, September 25, 1894 – Medellín, June 26, 1935) was an Argentine composer and singer, and one of the guitarists of the famous singer Carlos Gardel.
+Guillermo Barbieri (September 25, 1894, in Buenos Aires – June 26, 1935, in Medellín) was an Argentine composer and singer, and one of the guitarists of the famous singer Carlos Gardel.

 Life

 Guillermo Desiderio Barbieri developed his passion for the guitar from a young age, a talent he inherited from his father, Tristán Barbieri, an amateur guitarist.
 At the age of seventeen, he decided to marry Rosario Acosta, with whom he had five children: María Esther, Carmen Luz, Marta Adela, Guillermo Oscar, and Alfredo Barbieri (whose godfather was Gardel).

 He was the grandfather of comedian and actress Carmen Barbieri and the great-grandfather of actor Federico Bal.

 Professional career

 In the second decade of the 20th century, he joined a trio with Félix Rodríguez on bandoneón and Pedro Vallarino on violin.
 They performed at serenades and baptisms during their stays in the city's neighborhoods.
 Beginning in 1916, he played with his partner at the time, Luciano Gardelli, nicknamed "El Tanito."
 On January 1, 1921, the Gardelli-Barbieri duo made their debut at the Teatro Español.